 The Monza system will deliver folded sections in logs, designed to increase productivity through one man operation.

 H+H will focus on pharmaceutical leaflet production and a new Stamina carton folding line including a rotary die cutter from Bograma to create a sheet to glued product in a single action using cameras to monitor quality.
-Bograma will also have offline rotary die cutting and a RoboStack system to automate handling of printed and cut glued labels and other small format products.
+Represented in the UK by Friedheim International, Bograma will also have offline rotary die cutting and a RoboStack system to automate handling of printed and cut glued labels and other small format products.